nathan-ca/maven-archetype-java-app/README.md

 # mvn package
 ```
 </dd>

-a new maven project *sample* was generated in the work directory and the '*mvn package*' command packaged compiled binary and resources into a *sample.zip* file under *target* dir.
+a new maven project *sample* was generated in the work directory and the *'mvn package'* command packaged compiled binary and resources into a *sample.zip* file under *target* dir.

 This *sample.zip* file could be distributed easily.
 End user just unzip the *sample.zip* and run the script to launch the java application.
 </dl>